bigcommerce/dev-docs/docs/api-docs/catalog/currencies/how-currencies-work.md

 <a id="storefront-cart-and-checkout"></a>

-In the example below the store’s default currency is USD, and the item is $7.95.
-Since the shopper has switched to Euros as the transactional currency, we now convert the line item price and taxes to Euros.
+In the example below the store’s default currency is `USD`, and the item is `$7.95`.
+Since the shopper has switched to Euros as the transactional currency, we now convert the line item price and taxes to Euros:

 *The item is set to show prices including tax.
 Abbreviated Response*